freenas/freenas7/misc/readme.txt

 ################ History Change logs ##############

-FreeNAS 0.68 (WORKING RELEASE!!!):
+FreeNAS 0.68 (UNRELEASE!):
 - Need a 32MB of minimal disk space for installing now
 - Fixed su permisson
-- Fixed FTP anonymous login that was not disabled
+- Fixed FTP anonymous login that was not disabled (thanks
 - Added DHCP client option for LAN interface (WebgUI only).
 Thanks to Volker Theile
 - Changed default samba buffer size to 16384
 - Added "-maproot=root" to NFS configuration file